lrusso/llama3pure/README.md

 or

 ```
-./llama3pure -model Llama3.gguf -temperature 0.9 -steps 256 -system_prompt "You are a helpful assistant." -prompt "Tell me in 1 line what is Microsoft."
+./llama3pure -model Llama3.gguf -temperature 0.9 -max_tokens 256 -context_size 2048 -system_prompt "You are a helpful assistant." -prompt "Tell me in 1 line what is Microsoft."
 ```

 ## How to debug the C project: